Ask Us: How many COVID-19 infections are breakthrough cases? - Salisbury Post

 The number of breakthrough COVID-19 cases — when someone tests positive after being vaccinated — is low compared to total cases since the start of the pandemic.

 Readers asked for data about the number of breakthrough cases of COVID-19 in the state.
 In response to a Post request, the N.C.
 Department of Health and Human Services said Aug.
-8 it had identified 7,297 cases of potential breakthrough infections among the more than 1 million total COVID-19 cases in the state.
-There were 383 hospitalizations those and 66 deaths among those cases.
+9 it had identified 7,297 cases of potential breakthrough infections among the more than 1 million total COVID-19 cases in the state.
+There were 383 hospitalizations and 66 deaths among those cases.

 NCDHHS doesn’t publish a total number of hospitalizations since the start of the pandemic.
 However, more than 13,000 people have died because of COVID-19 in North Carolina.